Tiger Rattlesnake Facts

 The head is triangular in shape and small.
 In fact, relative to body size, it has the smallest head of any known rattlesnake, yet the distinctive rattle is quite large, again relative to body size.

-Like all pit vipers, they possess heat-sensing organs on each side of the head.
+Like all pit vipers, individuals possess heat-sensing organs on each side of the head.

 Species: C. tigris